Knee Pain: Causes, Diagnosis & How Myotherapy Helps You Move Freely for Longer

 Knee Pain in Young Adults (18-35 years)

-Young adults commonly experience knee pain associated with sport, gym training, or physically demanding work.
+Young adults frequently experience knee pain associated with sport, gym training, or physically demanding work.

 Common presentations include: